Skip to content

 1. Add the bot to your group

-3. All subscribed chats receive messages from CCCC
+3. All authorized chats receive messages from CCCC

 Usage